WrestleMania X-Seven: Major matches

-To make matters worse for Vince, Mick Foley appeared shortly afterward that night and revealed that prior to his firing, Linda had made multiple contracts for him to sign, one of them was for Foley to referee a match of his choice at WrestleMania.
+To make matters worse for Vince, Mick Foley appeared shortly afterward that same night and revealed that prior to his firing, Linda had made multiple contracts for him to sign.
+One of those contracts was for Foley to referee a match of his choice at WrestleMania.
 Foley then chose the match between Vince and Shane, which was designated a street fight.